martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Use of the `external_session_id` does not guarantee that the identity of the peer at the TLS layer is the same as the identity of the signaling peer.
-The advantage an attacker gains by concatenating sessions is limited unless it is assumed that signaling and TLS peers are the same.
-If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack unless they also validate the identity of peers at both layers.
+The advantage an attacker gains by concatenating sessions is limited unless data is exchanged on the assumption that signaling and TLS peers are the same.
+If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack.
+Such a signaling system, while out of scope for this document, requires that the signaling layer is authenticated and bound to any TLS connections.

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker might concatenate only part of a session,